Ron is the founding pastor of a church in Harrisburg, PA, and a graduate of Denver Seminary in Colorado.

 If there had been only one of them, it might be claimed that he was somehow confused, was mentally unstable, or simply had a bad memory.
 So, God arranged for there to be at least twelve of them, all giving the same basic account of events.

 History records that most of that apostolic group proved their veracity by their willingness to die a martyr’s death rather than recant the claims they made.
 In the 21st century we know that it is not unusual for suicide bombers, and other fanatics, to be willing to give up their lives for what they believe in.
 But nobody willingly goes to their death for what they know to be a lie.

-Courts universally accept eye-witness testimony as significant evidence, leaving it to a judge or jury to decide how credible that evidence is.
-The apostle John’s testimony detailing the eye-witness basis of the biblical accounts provides ample reason to rate those accounts at the highest level of credibility.
+Courts routinely accept eyewitness testimony as significant evidence, leaving it to a judge or jury to decide how credible that evidence is.
+From a historical perspective, the apostle John’s testimony detailing the eyewitness basis of the New Testament miracle accounts provides ample reason to rate those accounts at the highest level of credibility.

 © 2013 Ronald E Franklin